Balfour Declaration: 1917: British-Zionist formal negotiations

 Following the change in government, Sykes was promoted into the War Cabinet Secretariat with responsibility for Middle Eastern affairs.
 In January 1917, despite having previously built a relationship with Moses Gaster, he began looking to meet other Zionist leaders; by the end of the month he had been introduced to Weizmann and his associate Nahum Sokolow, a journalist and executive of the World Zionist Organization who had moved to Britain at the beginning of the war.

 On 7 February 1917, Sykes, claiming to be acting in a private capacity, entered into substantive discussions with the Zionist leadership.
-The previous British correspondence with "the Arabs" was discussed at the meeting; Sokolow's notes record Sykes' description that "The Arabs professed that language must be the measure [by which control of Palestine should be determined] and [by that measure] could claim all Syria and Palestine.
+The previous British correspondence with "the Arabs" was discussed at the meeting; Sokolow's notes record Sykes's description that "The Arabs professed that language must be the measure [by which control of Palestine should be determined] and [by that measure] could claim all Syria and Palestine.
 Still the Arabs could be managed, particularly if they received Jewish support in other matters."
-At this point the Zionists were still unaware of the Sykes-Picot Agreement, although they had their suspicions.
-One of Sykes' goals was the mobilization of Zionism to the cause of British suzerainty in Palestine, so as to have arguments to put to France in support of that objective.
+At this point the Zionists were still unaware of the Sykes–Picot Agreement, although they had their suspicions.
+One of Sykes's goals was the mobilization of Zionism to the cause of British suzerainty in Palestine, so as to have arguments to put to France in support of that objective.